 Fixed assets are carried at cost.
 The Foundation capitalizes assets with an original cost of \$5,000 or greater.
 Depreciation of furniture, fixtures and equipment is computed on the straight-line method over the estimated useful lives of five years.
 Buildings are depreciated over 20 years.
 Land is not depreciated or amortized.
 The Foundation capitalizes donated assets at fair value.
 The Foundation does not recognize depreciation on certain fixed assets as the Foundation deems that these items have historical value that is worth preserving perpetually and intends to protect and preserve these assets.
-During 2020, the Foundation donated certain fixed assets (historic books) which were recorded on the books at \$440,000.

-When assets are sold or otherwise disposed of, the assets and related accumulated depreciation is removed from the accounts, and any remaining gain or loss recognized currently.
+When assets are sold or otherwise disposed, the assets and related accumulated depreciation are removed from the accounts, and any remaining gain or loss recognized in the current period.
 Repairs and maintenance are charged to expense when incurred.
-Costs associated with construction-in-progress are held until the asset is placed in service, at which point the asset is transferred out of construction in progress and depreciated over its estimated useful life.
+Costs associated with construction-in-progress are held until the asset is placed in service, at which point the asset is transferred out of construction-in-progress and depreciated over its estimated useful life.